theupdateframework/python-tuf/docs/TUTORIAL.md

 'root' role contains 2 / 2 signatures.
 'targets' role contains 0 / 1 signatures.

-# In the next section, update the other top-level roles and create a repository
+# In the next section we update the other top-level roles and create a repository
 # with valid metadata.
 ```